President of Pakistan: Line of succession and removal

 The president may be removed before the expiry of the term through impeachment.
 The president can be removed for violation of the Constitution of Pakistan.

 The impeachment process may start in either of the two houses of the Parliament.
-The house initiates the process by leveling the charges against the president.
+The house initiates the process by levelling the charges against the president.
 The charges are contained in a notice that has to be signed by either the chairman or the speaker of the National Assembly through a two-thirds majority.
 The notice is sent up to the president, and 14 days later it is taken up for consideration.

 A resolution to impeach the president has to be passed by the two-thirds majority.
 The speaker of the National Assembly then summons the joint session not earlier than seven days.
 The president has the right to defend oneself.

 If the resolution is passed by the two-thirds majority at the joint session declaring that the president is unfit to hold the office due to incapacity or is guilty of violating the Constitution or of gross misconduct, then the president shall cease to hold office immediately on the passing of the resolution.

 No president has been impeached.
 However, the proceedings have been used in 2008 in an attempt to impeach former president Pervez Musharraf who tendered the resignation after the proceedings above were used.